Monetag

 Keep the Site Experience Smooth

-With the MultiTag, you don’t have to flood pages with units to earn more—it aims for a balanced mix that protects user experience while improving monetization.
+Rather than flooding pages with units, the goal is usually to maintain a balanced mix that protects user experience while improving monetization.

 Reach More Traffic Types